310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Kanata %}
-…fwah? i-i am so sorry! i [turned] around and bumped into you!
+…fwah? i-i am so sorry! i was looking [away] and bumped into you!
 {% endbubble %}

 {% bubble Nazuna %}
-Nnnn… It’s ok.
+Mm~… It’s ok.
 You’re big, so you didn’t see me sitting.

 What do I gotta eat to be that tall?
 I’m so jealous…
 {% endbubble %}